MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 *This one is a little tricky.*
 <ol>
-<li> In cell T3, click "Insert" on the top tab > Click "PivotTable" > select columns A, M and O > Existing worksheet, then OK. </li>
+<li> In cell T3, click "Insert" on the top tab > Click "PivotTable" > select columns A, M and O together > Existing worksheet, then OK. </li>
 <li> Drag ride_id into the Value area and make sure its "Value Field Setting is set to Count.
 Then drag member_casual and day_of_week to the Rows area. </li>

    * (blank) auto-populates inside your pivot table; this is normal.
 Remove (blank) by clicking on cell T3